Causes and treatment of a swollen prostate gland

 For chronic prostatitis, doctors often recommend anti-inflammatory medicines and in some serious cases, doctors may suggest surgical removal of the infected parts of the prostate

-Prostatitis is a swelling of the prostate gland which lies between the penis and the bladder.
+Prostatitis is a swelling of the prostate gland which, lies between the penis and the bladder.
 It affects men of all ages.
-Most men will get better reasonably quickly with the right treatment, although one in ten go on to develop chronic prostatitis in the future after an acute bout.
+Most men will get better reasonably quickly with the right treatment, although some can go on to develop chronic prostatitis after an acute bout.
 If it becomes a chronic, long term condition it can be harder to treat.

-Symptoms usually start gradually but in acute prostatitis they will come on suddenly.
+Symptoms can start gradually, but in acute prostatitis they will usually come on suddenly.
 They include:

 In some cases you might feel tired, with aching joints and muscles, chills, or a high temperature.
 If these symptoms come on quickly, seek medical advice straight away.

 Where the symptoms develop suddenly they need immediate treatment.
 Acute prostatitis is often caused by bacteria in the urinary tract (kidneys, bladder, and connecting tubes).
-It’s possible that bacteria could get into the prostate through infected urine flowing backwards or stool bacteria enters from the rectum.
+It’s possible that bacteria could get into the prostate through infected urine or stool bacteria that enters from the rectum.

-Only a small number of cases are sexually transmitted, although you are more at risk of developing the condition if you take part in anal intercourse.
+Only a small number of cases are sexually transmitted, although you’re more at risk of developing the condition if you take part in anal intercourse.